reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/ListFormatting_MultiLineTextField.md

 ## Summary

-The following sample shows how you can view more of a truncated multi line text column on hover.
+The following sample shows how you can view more of a truncated multi line text column on click.
 Column formatting in SharePoint is a powerful tool to customize how data is displayed.
 Multi-line text fields, however, present unique challenges when applying these formats.
-This guide explores a method to expand truncated multi-line text on hover and discusses its limitations.
+This guide explores a method to expand truncated multi-line text on click and discusses its limitations.

 ![Screenshot of sample](../images/ListFormatting_MultiLineTextField/MultiLineViewMore.png)

 ## Understanding the Concept

 The objective is to provide users with a preview of truncated text and enable expansion on hover.
 This can be achieved using JSON-based column formatting in SharePoint.

 ### Implementation